Lauviah0622/resume/src/content/Intro/intro.en.md

 ## Hi, I'm Lance

-With about two years work experience, I have experience developing various company products, including graphical applications, charting tools, marketing games, and associated editors.
+Experienced in experience in graphical applications, charting tools, marketing campaign  editors.
 From a technical perspective, I am primarily skilled in frontend development tools and the React ecosystem.

-As a developer, I'm not in related major but the media and design.
-My diverse experience has given me empathy for users and a deep understanding of user experience in product development.
+My journey began in design than transitioned into programming, which has brought me empathy for end-users and passionate about user experience.

-Apart from my professional work, I enjoy exploring various technologies, attending conferences, and occasionally contributing to open-source projects.
-Lately, I've been delving into Next.js and SSR-related technologies.
-Outside of my development work, I also engage in calisthenics training.
+I enjoy exploring various techs, attending conferences, and occasionally contributing to open-source projects.
+Lately, I've been delving into C Lang and Linux.
+Besides programming, I've been into calisthenic training.